sagecorbett/accsoftwarebootcamp/README.md

 - Sass/SCSS to style every page
 - Deployed through Heroku

-For security reasons the server file has been changed a bit.
+For security reasons the server code is not included.

 ## Desktop View